Boy & Girl Scout Programs

 Join us with your troop or pack for one of our fun Scout programs.
-These programs offer girl and boy scouts the opportunity to work toward badge requirements for a variety of animal, nature, and outdoors-focused badges!
+These programs offer boy and girl scouts the opportunity to work toward badge requirements for a variety of animal, nature, and outdoors-focused badges!
 Or, join us for one of our new Science and Career workshops, open to any youth!

 Join our Mailing List

 Would you like to receive updates about school programs, including new scholarships, events for schools, or lessons?
-Then click here to join our mailing list!
+Then click the button to join our mailing list!

 Scout Day at the Brandywine Zoo

 Enjoy a morning or evening at the zoo designated for scouts and their families!
 Registered participants for this program get to enjoy special early admission to the zoo before it opens to the public!
 There will be games, crafts, and activities all geared toward scout requirements.
 Brandywine Zoo patches will be available for purchase.
 This is an outdoor event so please dress for the weather.

 Fee: $10/person, includes scouts, parents, siblings, and additional leaders.
 One leader free for every 15 scouts registered.
 DOWNLOAD our registration form for Scout Day.

 Pre-registration strongly suggested by March 26 at 4:00 pm, walk-ins welcome if space available.